flapjax/FlapJack-Cogs/README.md

 # FlapJack Cogs

 These are custom cogs I have written for Red Bot.
-Some of them are still in development, so please read the info.json files before using and contact me on discord (FlapJack#5505) with any issues.
+Please read the info.json files before using and contact me on discord (FlapJack#5505) with any issues.

 ## Credits